What are the Changes to the Franchising Code of Conduct?

 Instead, any significant capital expenditure required for business justification reasons has to be set out in the Disclosure Document (see comments in the section above) before a Franchisee enters into the Franchise Agreement.

-If a marketing fund is controlled or administered by a fund administrator, then the fund administrator has the responsibility to prepare the financial statements and obtain the audit report (if applicable) or conduct the vote to reach agreement to non-audit and give the financial report and audit report to Franchisees.
+If a marketing fund is controlled or administered by a fund administrator, then the fund administrator has the responsibility to prepare the financial statements and obtain the audit report (if applicable) or conduct the vote to reach an agreement to non-audit and give the financial report and audit report to Franchisees.

 The fund administrator will need to open and operate a separate bank account for payments to the fund by Franchisees.